Comment on `Fluctuation-dominated phase ordering at a mixed order transition': The class of tied-down renewal processes

-The fact, demonstrated above, that, at criticality, the \textsc{tidsi} model belongs to the class of {tied-down renewal processes} was contradicted in \cite{bbm}.
-As emphasised in this reference: \textit{'A joint distribution similar to equation (10) was studied in the context of the tied-down renewal process [10], with the important difference that in the latter case the fugacity $y$ was taken to be exactly 1.
-As we will see later, in our \textsc{tidsi} model where $y$ can vary, there is a mixed-order phase transition at a critical value $y = y_c$ (which need not be 1)'} \footnote{In the first sentence quoted above, equation (10) refers to (\ref{eq:jointTD}), and reference [10] to \cite{cg-II}.}.\\ This assertion does not hold true.
-The fact that $f(\l)$ in (\ref{eq:jointTD}) is a normalised probability distribution was missed in \cite{bbm}.
-This corresponds to taking $y=y_c$ in (\ref{eq:bbm}), and not $y=1$ as incorrectly stated in \cite{bbm}.
+To conclude, the following assertion, made in \cite{bmm}, does not hold true: \textit{`A joint distribution similar to equation (10) was studied in the context of the tied-down renewal process [10], with the important difference that in the latter case the fugacity $y$ was taken to be exactly 1.
+As we will see later, in our \textsc{tidsi} model where $y$ can vary, there is a mixed-order phase transition at a critical value $y = y_c$ (which need not be 1)'} \footnote{In the first sentence quoted above, equation (10) refers to (\ref{eq:jointTD}), and reference [10] refers to \cite{wendel2}.}.
+In these sentences, a confusion is made between the parameter $w$ and the fugacity $y$.
+In the cited work [10] (see the footnote) the parameter taken to 1 is $w$ (hence $y=y_c$) and not the fugacity $y$.